jess-wakelin/jess-wakelin.github.io/README.md

     - bigger socials means small ones are unnecessary
     - change dark mode to default
     - change switch to be more intuitive
+        - make it a button somewhere?
     - ~~change titles to be bigger~~
-    - nav accent with upscaled label is out of line on hamburger menu
     - redo portfolio pictures for better quality
     - increase size of github icon in portfolio

+1.  nav accent with upscaled label is out of line on hamburger menu
+    - redo how the styles are altered in js so adding a check for hamburger is easier

 1. testing
     - redo testing toward end of this list